jordhanus/Reviews_POC/README.md

 # Exploring Alternatives

 The recent OpenAI models are state of the art, but when run on a large scale, potentially quite expensive.
-Stay tuned for alternative solutions: firstly, of-the-shelves open source LLMs; and secondly and more promising, fine-tuned LLMs where a high-quality small-ish dataset is used to fine-tune a much larger foundation model to perform on par with (or even better than?)
+Stay tuned for alternative solutions: firstly, off-the-shelves open source LLMs; and secondly and more promising, fine-tuned LLMs where a high-quality small-ish dataset is used to fine-tune a much larger foundation model to perform on par with (or even better than?)
 OpenAIs magic🪄